Ava Reid: Lady MacBeth

-Lady MacBeth is described as a "feminist retelling" of Shakespeare's character Lady Macbeth, first published by Del Rey on August 13, 2024.
+Lady MacBeth is described as a gothic feminist retelling of Shakespeare's play Macbeth centering the character of Lady Macbeth, first published by Del Rey Books on August 13, 2024.

-Reid has said Lady Macbeth is her favorite character, due to her ambition and wiles, which inspired her to explore her character in a novel of her own.
-She calls the novel a work of "gothic, feminist fiction".

 Fable for the End of the World

-Fable for the End of the World is a sapphic sci-fi dystopia inspired by The Ballad of Songbirds and Snakes and The Last of Us.
+Fable for the End of the World is a sapphic sci-fi dystopian novel inspired by The Ballad of Songbirds and Snakes and The Last of Us.
 It was published on March 4, 2025.

 A Theory of Dreaming

-A Theory of Dreaming is the direct sequel to A Study in Drowning that is set in the aftermath of the first novel.
+A Theory of Dreaming is the direct sequel to A Study in Drowning, set in the aftermath of the first novel.
+It was published July 29, 2025.
+Reid described it as "more political" than the first book.

 An Archive of Romance

-An Archive of Romance is a novella set in the A Study in Drowning series.
-It's expected publication is December 16, 2025.
+An Archive of Romance is a novella in the A Study in Drowning series.
+It was first published December 9, 2025.

 Innamorata

-Innamorata is the first book in The House of Teeth duology and is expected to be published on 17 March 26.
-Reid said in an Instagram post that the duology is inspired by Gormenghast by Mervyn Peake, Dark Souls, and House of the Dragon.
+Innamorata is the first book in The House of Teeth duology and was published on March 17, 2026.
+It received mixed reviews, with Publishers Weekly deeming it "disappointing" and "lack[ing] direction" while The Nerd Daily characterized it as "an incredibly thoughtful read" with a focus on the darker aspects of humanity.